-Marijuana impacts your child's developing brain which is more susceptible to habit-forming substances including drugs and alcohol.
+Marijuana impacts your child's developing brain.

-THC, the mind-altering chemical in marijuana, interferes with learning and memory which can impact school performance.
-A recent study reported by the National Institute on Drug Abuse followed people from age 13 to 38 and found that those who were regular users in their teens and continued into adulthood had a significant drop in IQ, even if they quit using marijuana.
+THC, the mind-altering compound in marijuana, interferes with learning and memory.
+Potency is steadily increasing, with THC concentrations averaging 14.5 percent compared to 4 percent in the 1980s.
+Researchers at Duke University looked at a study that followed people from age 13 to 38 and found that those who were regular marijuana users as teens and continued into adulthood had a significant drop in IQ,